OulipianSummer/oulipiansummer.github.io/_posts/2024-05-25-welcome-to-linux.md

 That's the power of community at work.
 By working together, everybody benefits, and those benefits are spread around evenly, not just to those with the newest hardware or the most money.

-As one Linux user on Mastodon noted the benefits of Linux when comparing it to Windows just after the announcement of Microsoft's [controversial](https://www.forbes.com/sites/thomasbrewster/2024/05/28/microsoft-recall-feature-is-always-watching/?sh=409401778bfc) and [invasive](https://www.bleepingcomputer.com/news/microsoft/microsofts-new-windows-11-recall-is-a-privacy-nightmare/) Recall feature set to be released in Windows 11:
+As one Linux user on Mastodon noted, Linux is slowly improving on this model and it is getting better every day.
+The user made these observations about Linux when comparing it to Windows just after the announcement of Microsoft's [controversial](https://www.forbes.com/sites/thomasbrewster/2024/05/28/microsoft-recall-feature-is-always-watching/?sh=409401778bfc) and [invasive](https://www.bleepingcomputer.com/news/microsoft/microsofts-new-windows-11-recall-is-a-privacy-nightmare/) Recall feature set to be released in Windows 11.

 > If you have to choose between something that used to be crap but is slowly getting better [Linux], and something that used to be alright but is getting inexorably worse [Windows], the best time to jump is gonna be when you get to see and take joy in the getting-better bit.
 >